Lyme Regis: Culture and media

 In 2012 graffiti artist Banksy stenciled an origami crane on a wall adjacent to the River Lym at the intersection of Mill and Coombe Streets.

 Local TV coverage is provided by BBC South West and ITV West Country.
-Television signals are received from the Stockland Hill TV transmitter and the local relay transmitter situated in Charmouth.
+Television signals are received from the Stockland Hill transmitting station and the local relay transmitter situated in Charmouth.

 Local radio stations are BBC Radio Solent, Heart West, Wessex FM, and Lyme Bay Radio, a community based station.

 The town is served by the local newspaper, Bridport & Lyme Regis News.

 Literature and films

 The Cobb featured in Jane Austen's novel Persuasion (1818), and in the 1960 television miniseries, 1971 TV series, 1995 film, 2007 film and 2022 film based on the novel.
 The poet Tennyson is said to have gone straight to the Cobb on arrival, saying, "Show me the exact spot where Louisa Musgrove fell!".
 The Cobb also featured in the 1981 film The French Lieutenant's Woman, based on the 1969 novel of the same name by John Fowles.
 The town was used in filming All Over the Town (1949), under the name "Tormouth".

 The town community is portrayed in disguise in The Earl's Granddaughter (1895) by Georgina Castle Smith, writing as Emma.
 It also features in A. S. Byatt's Booker Prize-winning 1990 novel Possession and the 2002 film adapted from it.
 Lyme Regis is the setting for much of the historical novel Remarkable Creatures by Tracy Chevalier, of which fossil hunter Mary Anning is a protagonist.

 Lyme Regis is the setting and filming location of a 2020 film Ammonite, starring Kate Winslet as Mary Anning alongside Saoirse Ronan and Fiona Shaw.
 The 2023 film Wonka, starring Timothée Chalamet, was filmed in Lyme Regis.